 Research shows that the ability to improve concentration and attention is something that can be improved, even from a very young age.
 Our ability to focus is not a fixed quantity.
 We’ve reviewed the research and recommend eight ways.

 There is a growing body of research that shows that people who eat breakfast have better concentration over the course of the morning.
-Unfortunately, many students regularly skip breakfast, with one study reporting that 60% of teenage boy and 70% of teenage girls do so.
+Unfortunately, many students regularly skip breakfast, with one study reporting that 60% of teenage boys and 70% of teenage girls do so.

 A fascinating study split students into three groups; those that ate breakfast, those that did not and those that just had an energy drink instead.
 These students were monitored over the course of four days and did tests to measure their attention and memory.
 The results?
 Students who ate breakfast did significantly better than their peers who skipped it or just had an energy drink.

 Other research have found a host of other benefits to eating breakfast.
 This includes improving physical health, better mental health and reducing feelings of fatigue.
 You can read more about this research in our blog on ‘7 Reasons Why Breakfast is Important’

 Out of sight really is out of mind.
 One study found that simply having your phone out, even if you are not using it, can make you perform up to 20% worse in cognitive tests.
 One of the most famous studies in psychology, the Marshmallow Test, found that students who did not look at the temptation in front of them were less likely to engage with it.
 So if you want to improve concentration, before you start your work, clear your immediate environment of potential distractions.

 Working with other people has been associated with reducing stress, improving performance and developing resilience.
 It can also help boost focus and work ethic.
 That was the finding of a recent journal which found that if the person next to you is working hard then it increases your work ethic.
 Interestingly, this impact was found to be consistent regardless of whether they were doing an easier or more difficult task than you, or whether the task is similar or unrelated to yours.